Lon3r Johny: Career

 Freixo started making music in 2012 as "Johny BK" and using mainly boom bap beats.
 In 2013 he released his first public track "Escolhas".
 After some time living in London, Freixo returned to Portugal as "LON3R JOHNY" and showing off a new music style on his 2017 extend plays mixing emo with trap.

 He gained national recognition after he joined in 2018, ProfJam's record label Think Music.

-He has performed at the 2019 Meo Sudoeste in the LG Stage.
+He performed at the 2019 Meo Sudoeste in the LG Stage.

 In 21 October 2020 he left Think Music as the label was terminated weeks later in November.

 In October 2022, LON3R released his second album "Vida Rockstar" in which he brings a new style to the portuguese hip-hop scene, rage rap, inspired by international rappers such as Yeat.

 In July 2022 he performed at the first ever Rolling Loud festival in Europe, which had its first location in Portugal at Praia da Rocha, Portimão after it was cancelled the past two years due to COVID-19 restrictions.